michogar/mapbox-redux/README.md

-# MapboGL with Redux
+# MapboxGL with Redux

-A basic sample to how to use Mapbox with Redux.
+A basic sample of how to use Mapbox with Redux.

 ```
 $ git clone git@github.com:michogar/mapbox-redux.git